Updated: May 11th, 2025

 The Connection Between Adrenal Dysfunction and Progesterone Deficiency

 Those are long lists of symptoms, aren’t they?
-So where are they coming from?
-The short answer is stress.
+What is at the root of them all?
+In short, the answer is stress.

-As I mentioned before, having a stress response is not bad.
-It’s natural and necessary for survival under acute stress.
-An ongoing stress response due to chronic stress, however, is another story.
+An ongoing stress response due to chronic stress, however, is simply not healthy.
 Your body shouldn’t have a ‘fight, flight, or freeze’ response because of small daily stressors, like a traffic jam.

 Chronic stress taxes your adrenals and leads to overproduction of cortisol.
 However, when your adrenals are working overtime to make an excessive amount of cortisol, they have to cut back on progesterone production, causing estrogen-progesterone imbalance.

-At first, you may only experience some fatigue, trouble sleeping or feeling more ‘wired yet tired’ than usual.
+At first, your symptoms may be slight: a little fatigue, trouble sleeping, or a jittery feeling.
 But if your adrenal dysfunction goes unaddressed, you will start experiencing more extreme fatigue and symptoms.
 Due to prolonged stress, your body then reaches that stage called ‘pregnenolone steal’.

 Pregnenolone is the compound that makes cortisol, progesterone, and Dehydroepiandrosterone (DHEA).
 DHEA helps produce two other critical sex hormones, estrogen and testosterone.

 Since enzyme 17/20 lyase is critical for hormone production, this can become a serious problem.
-It blocks the conversion of cholesterol to hormone production, which is why your progesterone levels get low.
+It blocks the conversion of cholesterol to hormone production, and progesterone levels get low.

 This leads to an imbalance in sex hormones, including progesterone, as well as other hormones.
 This is why so many women have progesterone issues.